Empowering Scientific Workflows with Federated Agents: Background

 \section{Background}

-Agents encompass a rapidly expanding front for AI research, yet agent paradigms can address a breadth of challenges across the computational sciences.
+Agents encompass a rapidly expanding front for AI research that can address a breadth of challenges across the computational sciences.
 We begin with a definition of an agent---inspired by prior work---that is sufficiently generic to encompass the various semantic uses of the term.
-Then, we enumerate common high-level classes of agents and formalize agentic workflows, both of which we aim to support in the design of \system{} in \autoref{sec:design}.
+Then, we describe applications that inform the design of \system{}, and distill requirements to support agentic scientific workflows.

-An agent is a program that can perform actions independently or semi-autonomously on behalf of a client or another agent.
-This definition is imprecise but presents a powerful conceptual model for distributed computing.
+An agent is a program that can perform actions independently or semi-autonomously on behalf of a user or another agent.
+This definition incorporates both the modern notion of intelligent LLM agents~\cite{wu2023autogen} and the more traditional definitions of agents~\cite{goodwin1995formalizing, wooldridge1995agents, nwana1996agents, panait2005cooperative}.
+While imprecise, it presents a powerful conceptual model for distributed computing.
 The agent concept originates from the actor model, a concurrent computing paradigm in which actors encapsulate a local state and communicate through message passing~\cite{hewitt1973actors}.
 Agents extend the actor model with the notion of \emph{agency}---the ability of the agent to engage independently with its environment.

-An agent $a$ is defined by its \emph{behavior} $B$ and \emph{local state} $S$.
-The behavior of an agent encompasses a set of \emph{actions} $x\in X$ (procedures that the agent can perform), and a set of \emph{control loops} $c\in C$ that define the autonomous behavior~\cite{goodwin1995formalizing}.
-Agents are often long-running, but may also be ephemeral---created to complete a specific task and then exiting.
-Clients and agents can request another agent to perform an action on their behalf through message passing.
-An action can be atomic or composite, invoking other actions on the same or remote agents.
-An agent with actions but no control loops (i.e., $|X|>0$ and $|C|=0$) reduces to an actor.